 With website hack techniques becoming more and more sophisticated these days, it’s common to add another layer of login protection along with the strong user credentials.
-This technique is called 2-factor authentication (2FA).
+This technique is called two-factor authentication (2FA).
 The method involves sending a code that only you can receive on your smartphone.
 Before you are granted access to your WordPress dashboard, you need to enter the unique code on your site.
 The benefits of this approach are that even if hackers manage to crack your credentials, they still need the code sent exclusively to your device.

 There are many WordPress plugins that you can use for 2-factor authentication.
 We enabled 2FA on our site using Mini Orange to secure WordPress admin and wrote a guide on the same.

 6. Limiting the Number of Failed Login Attempts